-- announcements concerning any of the clinical trials for our compounds, such as tirasemtiv and CK-2127107 for the potential treatment of diseases associated with muscle weakness or wasting or neuromuscular dysfunction and omecamtiv mecarbil for heart failure (including, but not limited to, the timing of initiation or completion of such trials and the results of such trials, and delays or discontinuations of such trials, including delays resulting from slower than expected or suspended patient enrollment or discontinuations resulting from a failure to meet predefined clinical end points); - announcements concerning our strategic alliance with Amgen or future strategic alliances; - failure or delays in entering additional drug candidates into clinical trials; - failure or discontinuation of any of our research programs; - issuance of new or changed securities analysts' reports or recommendations; - failure or delay in establishing new strategic alliances, or the terms of those alliances; - · market conditions in the pharmaceutical, biotechnology and other healthcare-related sectors; - · actual or anticipated fluctuations in our quarterly financial and operating results; - developments or disputes concerning our intellectual property or other proprietary rights; - introduction of technological innovations or new products by us or our competitors; - · issues in manufacturing our drug candidates or drugs; - market acceptance of our drugs; - · third-party healthcare coverage and reimbursement policies; - · FDA or other U.S. or foreign regulatory actions affecting us or our industry; - litigation or public concern about the safety of our drug candidates or drugs; - additions or departures of key personnel; - substantial sales of our common stock by our existing stockholders, whether or not related to our performance;
+- announcements concerning any of the clinical trials for our drug candidates, such as tirasemtiv for the potential treatment of ALS, CK-2127107 for the potential treatment of non-neuromuscular indications associated with muscle weakness and omecamtiv mecarbil for the potential treatment of heart failure (including, but not limited to, the timing of initiation or completion of such trials and the results of such trials, and delays or discontinuations of such trials, including delays resulting from slower than expected or suspended patient enrollment or discontinuations resulting from a failure to meet pre-defined clinical end points); - announcements concerning our strategic alliance with Amgen or Astellas or future strategic alliances; - failure or delays in entering additional drug candidates into clinical trials; - failure or discontinuation of any of our research programs; - issuance of new or changed securities analysts' reports or recommendations; - failure or delay in establishing new strategic alliances, or the terms of those alliances;

-- automated trading activity by algorithmic and high-frequency trading programs; and - volatility in the stock prices of other companies in our industry or in the stock market generally.
+- market conditions in the pharmaceutical, biotechnology and other healthcare-related sectors; - actual or anticipated fluctuations in our quarterly financial and operating results; - · developments or disputes concerning our intellectual property or other proprietary rights; - introduction of technological innovations or new products by us or our competitors; - issues in manufacturing our drug candidates or drugs; - market acceptance of our drugs; - third-party healthcare coverage and reimbursement policies; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - litigation or public concern about the safety of our drug candidates or drugs; - additions or departures of key personnel; - substantial sales of our common stock by our existing stockholders, whether or not related to our performance; - automated trading activity by algorithmic and high-frequency trading programs; and - volatility in the stock prices of other companies in our industry or in the stock market generally.